 No assignment this week.

-Come with keywords for your topics and a laptop if possible.
+Come with keywords for your topics.
 We will be practicing searching in newspaper databases.

 Part I: Searching in the Historical New York Times (ProQuest database)